Does the thought of work meetings fill you with dread?

 So, when you notice the limiting thoughts start getting louder, try the following approach:

-A 2016 study The power of positive thinking: Pathological worry is reduced by thought replacement in Generalized Anxiety Disorder showed that positive pictures or words can be beneficial in decreasing anxiety and worry.
+A 2024 study about the impact of positive thinking on anxiety revealed that positive pictures or words can be beneficial in decreasing anxiety and worry and increasing overall happiness.

 When working to overcome meeting anxiety, it’s important to remember that negative self-beliefs won’t necessarily disappear immediately.

-However, by introducing alternative thoughts, you’ll gradually start to form a more objective view of yourself and new beliefs will start to form making your anxiety less paralyzing.
+However, by introducing alternative thoughts, you’ll gradually start to shape a more objective view of yourself, and new beliefs will begin to form, making your anxiety less paralyzing.

 💡 Pumble Pro Tip

-To improve your self-regulation and reduce stress at work, consider improving your emotional intelligence in the workplace.
-Get all the steps on the Pumble blog:
+To improve your self-regulation and reduce stress at work, consider improving your emotional intelligence.
+Get all the details in the Pumble blog below:

 Tip #3: Take care of yourself during meetings